purduelamm/mt_cutting_dataset/README.md

 The primary aim of sharing this dataset is to promote transparency and repdoducibility in research.
 By making this dataset publicly available, we hope to:

 * Enable other researchers to validate and build upon our findings.
-* Foster collaboration and data sharing withint the research community.
+* Foster collaboration and data sharing within the research community.
 * Contribute to the body of knowledge in the field of machine sound recognition of metal cutting industry.

 ### Description